Use Cases•Enterprise Theme for Confluence•Redirect for Confluence•Viewtracker - Analytics for Confluence

 We could also have exported the filtered report as a CSV file, but that’s not strictly necessary.

-Side effects of the content audit
+Side effects of the Confluence content audit

 The content audit had quite a few welcome side effects.